-KraneShares Trust KraneShares CSI China Internet ETF KWEB shares experienced unusual options activity on Wednesday.
-The stock price moved down to $62.19 following the option alert.
+On Thursday, shares of KraneShares Trust KraneShares CSI China Internet ETF KWEB saw unusual options activity.
+After the option alert, the stock price moved down to $52.

 Options are "bullish" when a call is purchased at/near ask price or a put is sold at/near bid price.
 Options are "bearish" when a call is sold at/near bid price or a put is bought at/near ask price.